SoftUni-Internal/interactive-content/EN/05-Workshop-MongoDB-And-Mongoose/00-project-setup.md

 # Project Setup

+**Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-backend/05-Sessions-and-Authentication-Workshop-Resources.zip) **for this task.**

 "Cubicle" is a place, where you can browse some of the most popular Rubik cubes in the world and add some new cubes that you have discovered.

-You can download the resources for this workshop from [here](https://mega.nz/file/yZZxWCRZ#qtrqKxoR13XEWX4Cyttr-nUQVH13aviswK6QoTki4hA)

 # Main Task